Somebody Else's Life

 "Somebody Else's Life" is a song recorded by British-Irish girl group the Saturdays for their fourth studio album (fifth overall), Living for the Weekend (2013).
 The song was written by band members Una Healy, Frankie Bridge, Rochelle Humes, Vanessa White and Mollie King as well as Lucie Silvas, Judie Tzuke and Charlie Holmes co-writing the song with the band members.
-The songs genre is mainly pop, although the song contains a hint dance.
+The song's genre is dance-pop.
 When creating the song, the band wanted to create something "amazing", "crazy" and "very pop".
 The song was chosen to be the opening theme for the band's reality television show Chasing the Saturdays.